bimmerconnected/bimmer_connected/.github/ISSUE_TEMPLATE/issue-template.md

 A clear and concise description of what you expected to happen.

 **Home Assistant version**
-Which Home Assistant version are you using
+Which Home Assistant version are you using.
+And did it work on a previous version, if so what was the last working version.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.